 About Our Department

 In the Department of Communication Studies, we learn about communication in human relationships.
 We study communication in relationships that are as intense as marriage and families, as large as political communities, and as involving as the workplace.
 Our students go out into the world prepared to think about how communication works in a wide range of contexts, and they are ready to improve communication wherever they may find it.
-Explore the links on this page to find out more about our award winning faculty, graduate and undergraduate programs, and student-based clubs and camps.

 In December, 2004, the Times of London reported a reputational study which placed the University of Texas as 15th in the world's top universities.
 Of all the universities listed in the top 15, the University of Texas is the only one with a Communication Studies Department.